-The preparation of the disclosure financial statements requires the identification and presentation of aeronautical activities, as presented above.
+The preparation of the disclosure financial statements requires the identification and presentation of aeronautical activities.
 In addition to this the Company is required to present segmented information for Identified Airport Activities.
 These activities are defined in the Airport Authorities Act 1966 (and subsequent amendments).
 The Identified Airport Activities are as follows: